-Caring for a person with special needs has unique challenges and often requires significant resources to cover the additional expenses for care.
-Special needs planning is designed to help people provide for a disabled family member without disrupting the individual’s eligibility for government benefits.
-As importantly, planning for a disabled family member includes making decisions as to who will care for them if their current caregiver becomes disabled or dies.
+Special needs planning is designed to provide a way to take care of a disabled family member without disrupting the individual’s eligibility for government benefits.
+As importantly, planning for a disabled family member includes making decisions as to who will take care of a disabled family member after their current caregiver becomes disabled or dies.

-Planning for a person with special needs requires legal and financial expertise.
-The following information is intended to help individuals navigate the planning process and gain further understanding of some of the basic planning techniques and benefits unique to persons with special needs.
+Planning for a person with special needs requires particular legal and financial expertise.
+The following information may help one navigate the planning process and gain further understanding of some of the basic planning techniques and benefits unique to persons with special needs.

-An ABLE account, sometimes referred to as a 529 ABLE or 529A account, is a tax-advantaged savings program for eligible persons with disabilities.
-The ABLE Act (Achieving a Better Life Experience Act) was signed into law in 2014 and allows qualified individuals to open an ABLE account without losing eligibility for public benefits programs.
+An ABLE account, sometimes referred to as a 520 ABLE or 529A account is a state run savings program for eligible persons with disabilities.
+The ABLE Act (Achieving A Better Life Experience Act) was signed into law in 2014 and allows qualified individuals to open an ABLE account without losing eligibility to public benefit programs.

 Eligibility: Individuals with a disability that occurred before age 26.

-Automatic Eligibility: Individuals receiving benefits under Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI).
+• Automatic Eligibility: Individuals receiving benefits under SSI (Supplemental Security Income) and/or SSDI (Social Security Disability Insurance).1

-Other Eligibility: Meet the age of onset requirement (26 years old) and meet Social Security’s definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.
+• Other Eligibility: Meet the 26 age of onset requirement and meet Social Security’s definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.

-Plan Benefits: Earnings generated in an ABLE account are 100% exempt from federal tax and in some states earnings are tax-free.
-Withdrawals to pay for disability-related expenses are also exempt from federal tax.
-The same is true in some states.
+Plan Benefits: Earnings in the account are 100% federal and in some states, state tax free.
+Withdrawals to pay for disability related expenses are also federal and in some states, state tax free.

-The assets in an ABLE account, up to $100,000, will not affect an individual’s ability to receive SSI and Medicaid.
-If the $100,000 limit is exceeded, a person’s SSI benefits would be suspended until the balance drops below the $100,000 limit.
-However, the account owner can continue to receive Medicaid benefits even if the account assets exceed $100,000.
+The assets in an ABLE account, up to $100,000 will not affect an individual’s ability to receive SSI and Medicaid.
+If the $100,000 limit is exceeded, a person’s SSI benefits would be suspended until the balance drops back below the $100,000 limit.
+However, the account owner can continue to receive Medicaid benefits.

-As of 2022, up to $16,000 of post-tax dollars can be contributed to the account each year from the account owner/beneficiary, friends or family.
-If the account owner/beneficiary is employed, an additional contribution of up to their current year gross income (not to exceed $12,880) can be contributed to the account.
+In 2024, $18,000 of post- tax dollars can be contributed each year to th account from the account owner/beneficiary, friends, or family.
+Under current law, if the account owner/beneficiary is employed, an additional contribution of up to their current year gross income not to exceed $14,580 (2024) can be contributed to the account.

 Special Needs Trusts

-First-Party SNT: A first-party SNT is funded by the beneficiary with their own funds.
-Typically, the funds come from either an inheritance received outright or a court settlement.
-A first-party SNT must state that after the beneficiary’s death, all amounts remaining in the SNT, up to an amount equal to the total lifetime medical assistance benefits paid on behalf of the beneficiary by a Medicaid program of any state, are first repaid to those state Medicaid programs, even to the extent of fully exhausting the trust funds.
-Only after Medicaid is paid back in full may any balance be distributed to other beneficiaries.
+First-Party SNT: A first party SNT is funded by the beneficiary with their own funds.
+Typically, the funds come from an inheritance received outright or a court settlement.
+A first party SNT must state that after the beneficiary’s death, all amounts remaining in the SNT, up to an amount equal to the total lifetime medical assistance benefits paid on behalf of the beneficiary by a Medicaid program of any state are first repaid to those state Medicaid programs, event to the extent of fully exhausting the trust funds.
+Only after the Medicaid payback may any balance be distributed to other beneficiaries.

-Third-Party SNT: A third-party SNT is generally established and funded by any person other than the beneficiary.
-The third-party SNT can be either included in a will or revocable trust to be funded after the person’s death or drafted as a stand-alone trust and funded at any time .
-Upon the beneficiary’s death, the third-party SNT is not required to use the remaining assets to reimburse any state(s) for the Medicaid benefits received by the beneficiary during his or her lifetime.
+Upon the beneficiary’s death, the third party SNT is not required to use the remaining assets to reimburse any state(s) for the Medicaid benefits received by the beneficiary during his or her lifetime.

 A Comparison of ABLE Accounts and Third-Party Special Needs Trusts